TeamProductionSystem/Momentors_Backend/README.md

 The app should now be running at http://localhost:8000/

+You can also view the Django admin UI at the /admin/ endpoint.
+Use the DJANGO_SUPERUSER credentials you set in the .env file.

 If you want to connect to the container database via an app like Postico 2, the settings needed are:

 	- Host: localhost